suupic/OmniAuth-Weibo2/README.md

 # OmniAuth Weibo2

-**Note:** This gem is designed to work with weibo.com v2 which authorize via OAuth2
+**Note:** This gem is designed to work with weibo.com, include double strategies weibo and weibo2, weibo is based-on omniauth-oauth, and weibo2 is based-on omniauth-oauth2

 ## Getting Started
 This is an example that you might put into a Rails initializer at